 Licensing a prestige brand name to sell a product is standard business practice.
 The question then becomes whether the prestige brand is deceiving customers by lending its name to a product whose own values and quality match those for which the brand stands – or, worse, is implying that it has more of a link to the brand and what it stands for than a simple payment to use its name.

 In 2019, the Washington state Insurance Commissioner cited the United States Fire Insurance Company, which sells pet insurance using the name “ASPCA Pet Health Insurance”, for, among other violations, practices seemingly designed to fool consumers into believing they were entering into an insurance relationship with the Association for the Prevention of Cruelty to Animals (ASPCA).
 “United States Fire Insurance Co., Wilmington, Del.; fined $25,000, order 16-0192

 United States Fire Insurance Co. sells pet insurance under the brand name ASPCA Pet Health Insurance,” the state regulator’s press release said in April 2019.

-ASPCA punted The Canine Review to Crum & Forster’s spokesman, Travis Reynolds, who did schedule a telephone interview, only to cancel that interview, saying, “We have decided to not participate in this interview.”
+ASPCA punted TCR to Crum spokesman, Travis Reynolds, who did schedule a telephone interview, only to cancel that interview, saying, “We have decided to not participate in this interview.”

 ‘Suppose, God forbid, my dog gets cancer?
 Can you cancel my policy based on this clause?’